-The discount rate used to measure the total pension liability was 6.00%, and 5.68% was used in the prior year.
+The discount rate used to measure the total pension liability was 6.00%, the same as the prior valuation.
 The projection of cash flows used to determine the discount rate assumed that member contributions will be made at the current contribution rate and that District contributions will be made at rates equal to the difference between the actuarially determined contribution rates and the member rate.
 Based on those assumptions, the Fund's fiduciary net position was projected to be available to make all project future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all period of projected benefit payments to determine the total pension liability.